2025 Magura child rape case

-In March 2025, an eight-year-old girl was raped in Magura Sadar Upazila, Magura District, Bangladesh and subsequently died.
+In March 2025, an eight-year-old girl was raped in Magura Sadar Upazila, Magura District, Bangladesh, and subsequently died.
 The incident occurred while she was visiting her elder sister's home during the month of Ramadan.
 The case received national and international attention, sparking widespread protests across Bangladesh.
+The main accused has been sentenced to capital punishment for this incident.

 Background and events

-The victim was an eight-year-old Bengali Muslim girl who was a third-grade student living in Jaria, a village in Sreepur of Magura district.
-On March 5, 2025, she had gone to visit her elder sister's house in Nijananduali, a village in Magura Sadar Upazila of the same district to spend the Eid-ul-Fitr holidays, where her elder sister had been betrothed four months ago.
-The assault reportedly occurred between the night of March 5 and the morning of March 6, 2025.
-According to reports, the victim went to sleep alongside her elder sister on 10:00 PM BST of March 5.
-At 2:30 AM of March 6, the elder sister awoke to find her sister missing from her side.
+The victim was an eight-year-old Bengali Muslim girl who was a third-grade student living in Jaria, a village in Sreepur of Magura District.
+On 5 March 2025, she had gone to visit her elder sister's house in Nijananduali, a village in Magura Sadar Upazila of the same district, to spend the Eid-ul-Fitr holidays, where her elder sister had been betrothed four months ago.
+The assault reportedly occurred between the night of March 5 and the morning of 6 March 2025.
+According to reports, the victim went to sleep alongside her elder sister at 10:00 PM BST on March 5.
+At 2:30 AM on March 6, the elder sister awoke to find her sister missing from her side.
 After searching, she found her younger sister lying unconscious near the house.
-The victim later stated that her brother-in-law and father-in-law gang-raped her.
-She reported being forcibly taken to another room, gagged when she was raped and then left unconscious.
+The victim later stated that her brother-in-law assisted by unlocking the door, which allowed his father to enter and rape her.
+She reported being forcibly taken to another room, gagged when she was raped, and then left unconscious.

-The victim was eventually taken to a local hospital at Magura after she complained of abdominal pains in her private parts in the presence of a neighbour (who came in after hearing the commotion caused by the accused brother-in-law physically assaulting the victim's sister in order to silence her), where the sister's mother-in-law allegedly attempted to mislead medical professionals regarding the nature of the child's injuries and claimed that the child had been possessed.
+The victim was eventually taken to a local hospital in Magura after she complained of abdominal pains in her private parts in the presence of a neighbour (who came in after hearing the commotion caused by the accused brother-in-law physically assaulting the victim's sister in order to silence her), where the sister's mother-in-law allegedly attempted to mislead medical professionals regarding the nature of the child's injuries and claimed that the child had been possessed.
 But the medical professionals realised what had happened and contacted the victim's mother, who visited the hospital alongside her husband.
 The victim's parents and elder sister then proceeded to lodge a police complaint against the accused family at Magura Sadar Thana at 3:00 AM.
 As news of the incident spread, the victim (whose condition gradually worsened) was admitted first to Faridpur Medical College and Hospital, then to the Dhaka Medical College and Hospital in the national capital of Dhaka.
 The government arranged for her treatment at Combined Military Hospital on March 8, where she suffered multiple cardiac arrests.
-She died on March 13, 2025 at around 1:00 PM BST.
+She died on 13 March 2025, at around 1:00 PM BST.

 Accused

-Following the report, Magura police promptly arrested four individuals under Sections 9(4)(A) and 30 of the Women And Children Repression Prevention Act, 2000:
+Following the report, Magura police promptly arrested four individuals :